Financial Advice Meeting

 A note on fee-only advisors:

-Other money managers (like Edward Jones) may earn both fees and commissions from investment products they place in your portfolio, which may create a misalignment of incentives.
+Other money managers (like Edward Jones) may earn both fees and commissions from investment products they place in your portfolio which can create a misalignment of incentives.

-For example, if an advisor would earn a $1,000 commission for Product A but believes Product B (no commission) is a better fit for your portfolio, they may be tempted to use Product A to the detriment of your goals.
+For example, if an advisor knows Product A is the best fit for your portfolio but will earn a $1,000 commission for using Product B, they may be tempted to use Product B to the detriment of your goals.

 If you do choose to work with a financial advisor, be sure they are fee-only.